-The club is moving permanently to a new venue, which is a shabby room that we would like to turn into a grand performance palais.
-We want to install a stage, theatre lighting, sound system, velvet theatre curtains and 90 gold chairs, and undertake small structural changes to the room.
+The club is moving permanently to a new venue, which is a shabby room that we are turning into a grand performance palais.
+We are installing a stage, theatre lighting, sound system, velvet theatre curtains and 90 gold chairs, and undertake small structural changes to the room.
 This will be the permanent home of The Posh Club serving 90 older folk each week for many years to come with a spectacular performance programme and a community hub.

 Please watch this video of the Hackney club, it's 3 minutes.

 The Posh Club is an elegent event for older folks in their 90s, 80s, 70s and 60s - aka - swanky senior citizens, elegant elders & glamorous golden girls.

 The next 'one off' Posh Club's will be at:

 Pembroke House on the Alysbury Estate in Bermondsey at 12noon on Friday 23 & Saturday 24 September 2016, call 020 7703 8923 for tickets, presented in association with Creation Trust.

 and Crawley Town Hall on Monday 26 September 2016 for two shows, at 11.30pm & 3pm, call 01293 451 056 for tickets.

 These events will star The Victory Sisters, Chinese Elvis & Coco Deville.

 The Hackney club is due to re-open full time from April 2017 in the newly re-furbed St Paul's Church Hall and will run every Wednesday.